repositive/frontend_exercise/README.md

 ## Before you start coding

-- Create a public Git repository on Github or your Git hosting platform of choice, as long as it's publicly accessible.
+- Preferable, create a public Git repository on Github or your Git hosting platform of choice, as long as it's accessible by us.
+We can also accept a ZIP file of the repository if you do not want to create an online repository.
+Please inlcude the `.git` folder so the history is retained.
 - Use [`create-react-app`](https://github.com/facebook/create-react-app) to create a React application skeleton on your development machine:

   ```bash